thecodeteam/heliosburn/docs/api/log.md

 ## Retrieve logs

 To retrieve a list of log entries, an application submits an HTTP GET request to the URL that represents the Log resource.
+To avoid retrieving more logs than desirable, optional query string arguments `start` and `offset` are available to limit the results.

 ### Request

 #### URL
-`/log/`
+`/log/`: Retrieve all log entries `/log/?start=1&offset=500`: Retrieve the first 500 log entries

 #### Method
 GET